U.S. flag

 Disease or Syndrome

-A very rare form of hereditary episodic ataxia with characteristics of late-onset episodic ataxia, recurrent attacks of vertigo and diplopia.
+A rare form of hereditary episodic ataxia characterised by late-onset episodic ataxia, recurrent attacks of vertigo, and diplopia.

 Migraine, familial typical, susceptibility to, 2